George Venables-Vernon, 7th Baron Vernon

 George William Henry Venables-Vernon, 7th Baron Vernon PC (25 February 1854 – 15 December 1898), styled The Honourable George Venables-Vernon from 1866 to 1883, was a British Liberal politician.
 He served as Captain of the Honourable Corps of Gentlemen-at-Arms under William Gladstone from 1892 to 1894.

-Background
+Early life

+Vernon was born on 25 February 1854.
+He was the eldest surviving son of Augustus Henry Venables-Vernon, 6th Baron Vernon, and his wife Lady Harriet Frances Maria Anson (1827–1898).
+Among her siblings were Hon.
+Mildred Venables-Vernon (who married Hon.
+Henry Augustus Stanhope, a son of the 5th Earl Stanhope).

+His paternal grandparents were George Warren, 5th Baron Vernon and Isabella Caroline Ellison (a daughter of Cuthbert Ellison, MP for Newcastle-upon-Tyne).
+His maternal grandparents were Thomas Anson, 1st Earl of Lichfield, and the former Louisa Catherine Philips (a daughter of Nathaniel Philips).

+Career

-Vernon was the son of Augustus Henry Venables-Vernon, 6th Baron Vernon, and his wife Lady Harriet Frances Maria Anson, daughter of Thomas Anson, 1st Earl of Lichfield, and succeeded his father in the barony in 1883, when he inherited around 10000 acre of land in Cheshire, Derbyshire and Staffordshire.
+He succeeded his father in the barony in 1883, when he inherited around 10000 acre of land in Cheshire, Derbyshire and Staffordshire.

 Political career

 Vernon sat on the Liberal benches in the House of Lords and served in the last Liberal administration of William Ewart Gladstone as Captain of the Honourable Corps of Gentlemen-at-Arms from 1892 to 1894.
 In 1892 he was sworn of the Privy Council.

-Family
+Personal life

+On 14 July 1885, Lord Vernon married Frances Margaret Lawrance at St George's, Hanover Square in London.
+Frances was a daughter of Francis C. Lawrance, of New York City and sister to Francis C. Lawrance Jr. Together, they were the parents of: